 Programming, sound and signal processing in Max is an internet based course, produced by Notam.
-It was launched in the autumn of 2010, starting autumn of 2020 for the eleventh time.
+It was launched in the autumn of 2010, starting autumn of 2021 for the twelfth time.
 Information about how to register is found on the bottom of this page.

 The students are given a thorough review of Max, and afterwards they will be able to produce their own solutions.
-The course is best suited for participants with some skills within multimedia technology.
+The course is best suited for participants with some skills within audio software.
 It gives basic training in both programming in Max and working with digital sound.

 The participants get an understanding of working with sound and interaction in a way that is useful for people working with e.g. audio engineering, music, composition, installations and interaction design.